Kamilfo-Developer/telegram-support-bot/README.md

 # telegram-support-bot

-A Python Telegram bot for support (proxy chatting), which uses aiogram as a Telegram Bot API library and MongoDB to store data
+A Python Telegram bot for support (proxy chatting), which uses python-telegram-bot as a Telegram Bot API library and provides different ways to store data